SamVanderstraeten/aoc22/README.md

 XVI.
 WHERE DID THAT ELEPHANT COME FROM?
 I don't have time for this, SRSLY

 XVII.
+CYCLIC TETRIS.
 I don't have time for this

 XVIII.
+OBSIDIAN SCAN.
 I don't have time for this

 XIX.
 I don't have time for this